datstartup/ubuntuopenbox/lessons/m42-openbox-theme-for-ubuntu-openbox.md

 An openbox theme will define the look of the window (the border, the title bar) and the right click menu.

 To install a theme, copy it to a specific theme folder, then use **obconf** to apply.

-I will illustrate with a Openbox theme called Mistral.
+I will illustrate with an Openbox theme called Mistral.

 ## Mistral Theme